Disability Insurance 101: Tips To Get You On The Right Track

 “You have a greater likelihood of becoming disabled than you do of dying before you retire, and yet more people understand the need for life insurance.”

-- Only California, Hawaii, New Jersey, New York, Rhode Island and Puerto Rico have mandated short-term disability coverage to be provided to workers either directly or through employers
+As of 2017, only California, Hawaii, New Jersey, New York, Rhode Island and Puerto Rico have mandated short-term disability coverage to be provided to workers either directly or through employers.

 What are your options?